CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

 HTML pages interact with the back end code.
 Learn about Jinja2 templates which will help us render our data from back end to the front end and vice versa.

+Back End Final Sprint:
+(Steven Hernandez and Salvador Romero)
+Main Goal: Finish routing all of the pages together.
+Set up sessions so that we can keep track of users information during the time they have logged in.

+Implementing SOLID principles:
+(discussion between team members)

+Backend:
+There is a way to devide the file containing the implementation of the backend into seperate files.
+We decided to keep everything in a single file since there is not much code needed to connect the backend with the front end.
+Once we add more to the file then we will need to revisit the question on how to devide the file.

+Front end:
+For the front end we devided each page in our website into a different file.